Is gymflation real?

 • Use a multimodal model to judge the lifter’s gender

-• Plot our results with good old ggplot2
+• Plot and analyse our results

 Data gathering